tdgao/hugo-blog/README.md

 # Hugo + Notion Static Blog Website

 A simple blogging website created with [Hugo](https://gohugo.io) as the static site generator and [Notion](https://www.notion.so/product) acting as the CMS.
 Gluing the two together is [MotionLink](https://motionlink.lytowl.com).
-TODO - use netlify to deploy
+Website is deployed on Netlify.

 ## Development